SharkSnack/shiren-5/content/guides/beginner-guide.md

     - Moving
     - Using an item
     - Talking to a NPC
+    - Stepping in place
 2. HP regenrates only when you move or step in place.
     - Step in place: Press B + A at the same time.
 3. The player gets hungry as he performs actions, depleting fullness.
 (FG gauge)
     - Fullness decreases by 1 every 10 turns.
     - Once fullness reaches 0, you'll take 1 damage per turn.
-    - Fullness can be replenished by eating onigiri, peach or grass items.
+    - Fullness can be replenished by eating onigiri, peach, or grass items.
 4. Diagonal movement is equal to 2 orthogonal movements.
     - Hold R to guarantee diagonal movement.
     - Diagonal movement is key to conserving fullness and fleeing from enemies.